Facts About the Barge Savoir Vivre

 Breakfast selections consist of freshly baked breads, croissants, and pastries from a local village boulangerie, along with fruit, cereal, yogurt, cheese, coffee, tea, and juice.
 Catered lunches showcase local ingredients to create regionally and seasonally inspired menus.
 Lunch is typically a light buffet featuring hearty salads and savory entrees with lovely table settings.
 Wine pairings feature a red and a white from area vineyards, along with a cheese platter of artisanal favorites.
 For dinner, you will experience "real France" dining experiences at a different authentic local restaurant each night of your cruise.

-The Savoir Vivre is designed to be accessible and safe for children and those who are less mobile.
+The Savoir Vivre is designed to be more accessible for children and those who are less mobile.
 Everything is mostly on one level.

 - Once aboard (two steps) all main areas of the ship are on one level.
 There are three steep treads up to the wheelhouse which must be used at one mooring.